 As already mentioned, identifying children’s strengths is so important.
 Children’s strengths maintain a relationship with their self-esteem.
 All children are confident and capable beyond what they believe they can do and achieve.
 It is important as an early childhood educator to help boost children’s confidence and this is part of what makes them so essential.

 There are many ways that educators can boost children’s self-esteem.
 For example, when a child is trying to tie their shoes and they are having trouble, they can push them to try it themselves and if they need more assistance they can be there to help.
 When a child is able to do something themselves they become proud and acknowledging that boosts their confidence.
-In addition, documenting these milestones are are so important.
+In addition, documenting these milestones in the child’s life is so important.

 17. Promote self-help skills

 Self-help skills, such as dressing and eating, are taught at a young age and are important for children to develop and learn.
 Educators encourage even infants to feed themselves and assist them when needed.
 Getting dressed is also very important as it prepares them for when they get older.
 Getting dressed and guiding children on how to get dressed can actually be fun as you can get creative with how to do it.
 By encouraging children to do things themselves it makes them more independent, but at the same time, educators are always there to be of assistance.

 Literacy is a very important topic when it comes to early education and young children, and early childhood educators will start by educating about literacy with children as small as infants through early childhood education programs.